Milerius/tender_samet/technical_specifications.md

 | **NUMBER_CANCELLATIONS**   	| Number      	| The number of times the patient has already cancelled his/her,appointment before 	|
 | **RECOMMENDED_DATE_RANGE** 	| [Date,Date] 	| The date range when it is recommended for the patient to get treatment.          	|
 | **PRIORITY_SCORE**         	| Number      	| How urgent it is to prioritize the patient in the queue                          	|

+The scheduler creates a **JSON** file where it stores all the `JSON objects` that receives.
+The format is the same as the one immediately above.

+The scheduling systems works in daily batch mode.
+After 9pm the current json file archive is disconnected from the data flux and replaced with another one.
+The scheduler then enters scheduling mode, where it receives the list of doctor schedules from the **CRM**, runs a prioritization algorithm and returns a new set of schedules to the **CRM**.

+## 1.3 THE CRM

+For the system to work.
+The **CRM** must provide an external API that enables the module to get object-relational mapping (ORM) representations of the data model used by the **CRM**.
+It should be able to provide features like get and post in a commonly used programming language like python or Java.
+This would allow for encapsulation and makes sure that the scheduling module remains independent of the **CRM** implementation details.

+One CRM that we found that provided such a capability was the **Odoo CRM**: https://www.odoo.com

+It is not only open source and extendable, but it also provides an API on both Python and Java: https://www.odoo.com/documentation/12.0/webservices/odoo.html

+The **CRM** must also be able to be extendable by modules that allow it to send special purpose files containing information about patients who wish to cancel their appointments.

+Finally, it must send a notification to the patients via their email and/or phone number and allow for a smooth user experience from the patient side in terms of appointment cancellation requests.